Jeanfosue/alx-pre_course/0x01-git/README.md

 I was waiting for my soon .
-Hopefully he will be a humble genuis
+Hopefully he will be a humble genuis.
+See you Teyal